-In this tutorial, I will show you how to make a darkness detector sensor that can detect darkness using the cheapest light sensor that is LDR (Light Dependent Resistor).
+In this tutorial, I will show you how to make a darkness detector sensor that can detect darkness using the cheapest light sensor which is LDR (Light Dependent Resistor).
 Darkness detector sensor circuits can be used in applications where the light will be going off suddenly.

 - 555 Timer Ic